mike632t/x11-calc/README.md

 earlier  versions of the intention is to be able to compile the code on VMS running on either VAX or Alpha processors, and Tru64 Unix running on Alpha.

-### Compiling

-To build a the simulator for a particular model on Linux or Tru64 UNIX edit the make file and change the value of the MODEL number, then do 'make all'.

-On VMS use '@make.com'.

 ### Status

 Currently very much work in progress.
 The CPU simulation code is now mostly